canmetan/tmanager/README.md

 - The only supported OS is Linux (Debian) currently, ports will be made after the initial release.
 - At this stage, I'm not looking for additional developers for the project, however any feedback / suggestions are appreciated.

-## Icons:
+## Acknowledgements:
-- Designed by Madebyoliver from Flaticon
+- Icons are designed by Madebyoliver from Flaticon

 Current license: GPL v3